GPravallika/CA/README.md

 ### Building and running the application
 ``
+Usage ./build.sh <project-name>|all [deploy]

+Examples :

+1) ./build.sh rapido-web deploy

+2) ./build.sh rapido-backend

+3) ./build.sh all deploy

-./build.sh <project-name> | all
+1) ./build.sh all
 ``

 The above command builds one or more docker container and pushes them to docker registry
 <b>isl-dsdc.ca.com:5000/apim-solutions</b>

 If you wish to run with the persistence container you could do that using